rutujads-1/Global-Electronics-Retail-Sales-2016-2021/README.md

 •	**Adventure Works Desktop PC2.30 MD230 Black** was the most ordered product in terms of order counts.

-•	**WWI Desktop PC2.33 X2330 Black** was the highest revenue-generating product
+•	**WWI Desktop PC2.33 X2330 Black** was the highest revenue-generating product.